Safeguarding standards for children's contracted services

 • all relevant new staff undergo safeguarding and child protection training (including online safety) at induction.
 This training should be in line with recommendations from the safeguarding children partnership in the providers’ area

-• at least one person (including the Chair) of any recruitment panel has undertaken safer recruitment training as described on the training section of the PDSCP website or other recognised equivalent as recommended by the safeguarding children partnership in the providers’ area.
+• at least one person (including the Chair) of any recruitment panel has undertaken safer recruitment training as described on the training section of the DSCP website or other recognised equivalent as recommended by the safeguarding children partnership in the providers’ area.

 4. Annual safeguarding self-audit